The role of gap junctions and clustered connectivity in emergent synchronisation patterns of inhibitory neuronal networks: SINGLE POPULATION

 Let us consider an all-to-all coupled network of $N$ quadratic integrate-and-fire (QIF) neurons with electrical and chemical synapses \cite{montbrio2019}.
 Each neuron's dynamics are driven by the following ordinary differential equation (ODE):

-where $v_j(t)$ is the voltage of neuron $j$, $\bar{v}(t)=\frac{1}{N}\sum_{i=1}^N v_i(t)$ the mean voltage across the network and $\tau_m$ is the membrane potential.
-The action potential is modelled through a discrete reset rule such that when the membrane potential reaches the threshold $v_{th}$, it resets to $v_r$ and the neuron is considered to have spiked.
-As introduced in \cite{montbrio2020}, we also allow for the reset to be non-symmetric, i.e., $v_r$ is not assumed to be equal to $-v_{th}$.
+where $v_j(t)$ is the voltage of neuron $j$, $\bar{v}(t)=\frac{1}{N}\sum_{i=1}^N v_i(t)$ the mean voltage across the network and $\tau_m$ is the membrane time constant.
+The action potential is modelled through a discrete reset rule such that when the membrane potential reaches the threshold $v_{th}>0$, it resets to $v_r<0$ and the neuron is considered to have spiked.
+As introduced in \cite{montbrio2020}, we also allow for the reset to be non-symmetric, i.e., $v_r$ is not necessarily equal to $-v_{th}$.
 The external input to neuron $j$ is split into two terms: the time-varying homogeneous input current $I(t)$ which is the same for all cells, and the static heterogeneous input $\eta_j$ which is assumed to be distributed according to the Lorentzian (or Cauchy) distribution:

 The instantaneous network firing rate is given by:

 where $t_j^k$ is the time of the $k$th spike of neuron $j$ and $\delta(t)$ the Dirac delta function. \\